midtown-ai/glossary/glossary/r.md

 # Recall

+ Metric used for [model evaluation] when the cost of false negatives is high.
+For example, in disease prediction, it is critical not to miss any positive cases.

  Recall is the fraction of malignant tumors (of one class) that the system identified (correctly).
 Recall measures the fraction of truly malignant tumors that were detected.
 Recall is important in medical cases where it doesn’t matter whether we raise a false alarm but the actual positive cases should not go undetected!